0xGlitchbyte/100-days-of-code/r1-log.md

 ### R1D12
 Frontend dev is definitely blackmagic.
 To think you can create SVGs from HTML styling.
 Took me a minute, but I figured out where the default logo was being originated from, ripped that out, and replaced it with my own.
 Somehow it looks good.
 I didnt get to investigate the ci/cd issue further.
 Spent most of today understanding the codebase and attempting to make my own minor changes before doing bigger ones.

+### R1D13
+Attempted to move repo to Github.
+Github Actions would not work, regardless of what I tried.
+Abandoned migration to Github.
+Continued investigating gitlab-ci.yaml issue.
+Pipeline builds, but cant find artifacts directory.